-During fiscal 2019, each of our non-employee directors received an annual retainer fee of \$40,000 (or \$90,000 with respect to our Non-Executive Chairman of the Board as described below), a fee of \$1,500 for each Board meeting attended and a fee of \$1,000 for each committee meeting attended.
-The respective chairmen of the Board committees received an additional retainer fee of \$15,000 for the Audit Committee and \$10,000 for the Compensation Committee and the Nominating and Corporate Governance Committee.
-Effective for fiscal 2019, we implemented a new incentive plan for non-employee members of the Board of Directors that replaced our prior Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors.
-The new incentive plan is called the Team Incentive Plan for STRATTEC SECURITY CORPORATION for participation by Non-employee Members of the Board of Directors.
+Additionally, for fiscal 2021, each non-employee member of our Board participated in an incentive plan for non-employee members of the Board of Directors, which we call the Team Incentive Plan for STRATTEC SECURITY CORPORATION for participation by Non-employee Members of the Board of Directors.
 The purpose of this TIPS Bonus Plan for Non-Employee Members of the Board of Directors is to maximize long-term shareholder value by providing incentive compensation to non-employee directors in a form which relates the financial reward to an increase in our value to our shareholders and to enhance our ability to attract and retain outstanding individuals to serve as non-employee directors.
 The TIPS Bonus Plan for Non-Employee Members of the Board of Directors provides for the payment of a potential cash bonus to each non-employee director equal to the product of (a) 40% of the director's retainer and meeting fees for the fiscal year, multiplied by (b) a Company Performance Factor.
-In general, the Company Performance Factor was determined by reference to the level of STRATTEC's profit before tax (prior to any bonus accruals for the year and after adjusting for non-controlling interests and for other unusual income or expense items) for the year in excess of a hurdle amount set by the Compensation Committee each year and subject to a maximum payout amount each year equal to 200% of the target amount.
+In general, the Company Performance Factor was determined by reference to the level of STRATTEC's profit before tax (prior to any bonus accruals for the year and after adjusting for non-controlling interests and for other unusual income or expense items) for the year in excess of a hurdle amount set by the Company Performance Factor equaled 1.8 and (2) our profit before tax and before bonus expense and after non-controlling interest and as adjusted for unusual income or expense items equaled \$33,420,000, which amount exceeded the minimum hurdle rate amount and, accordingly, bonus amounts were earned under the TIPS Bonus Plan for Non-Employee Members of the Board of Directors at a rate of 1.8 times the target bonus percentage of 40% noted above.

 Our non-employee directors are also eligible participants under our Amended and Restated Stock Incentive Plan and are entitled, subject to the discretion of our Compensation Committee, to receive awards under that plan.
-On August 21, 2018, our Compensation Committee approved specified grants of shares of restricted stock based upon fiscal 2018 performance of 1,050 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
-All of these shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of common stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
-These shares of restricted stock had a grant date fair value per share of \$37.25 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+Under the terms of this plan, our Compensation Committee has formally approved an annual restricted stock grant to our non-employee directors of an amount equaling approximately \$45,000 based on the market value of our Common Stock on the date of the grant of the award.
+Typically, this stock grant award to our non-employee directors occurs at our Compensation Committee meeting in August of each year.
+Because we included a proposal at our Annual Meeting of Shareholders on October 6, 2020 to increase the number of shares available for issuance of awards under our Amended and Restated Stock Incentive Plan we deferred approval of the stock grant awards to our non-employee directors until after that Annual Meeting of Shareholders and instead approved the awards to the non-employee directors at a Compensation Committee meeting held after the 2020 Annual Meeting Shareholders.
+Consistent with the foregoing, on October 6, 2020, our Compensation Committee made specified grants of shares of restricted stock based upon fiscal 2020 performance of 2,100 shares to each of Mr. Stratton, Mr. Koss, Mr. Zimmer and Mr. Florsheim.
+These shares of restricted stock vest one-third each year over a three year period on the anniversary of the grant date and have all the rights of our shares of Common Stock (including voting rights), other than the right to receive cash dividends while such shares are not vested.
+These shares of restricted stock had a grant date fair value per share of \$21.20 as determined pursuant to FASB Accounting Standards Codification Topic 718.